Close

 Give us the goods

 The term “retailpocalypse” is nothing new.
-Analysts predicted the slowdown of in-person shopping experiences in favor of ecommerce.
+Analysts predicted the slowdown of in-person shopping experiences in favor of e-commerce.
 But they couldn’t have foretold how a pandemic would accelerate the trend.

-Since 2009, ecommerce has steadily grown about 1.5% each year, accounting for only about 16% of transactions in 2019.
+Since 2009, e-commerce has steadily grown about 1.5% each year, accounting for only about 16% of transactions in 2019.
 In 2020, as consumers were forced to stay home, things changed dramatically.
 We’ve catapulted ourselves three or four years into the future in just three or four months, according to Andrew Lipsman, eMarketer principal analyst.

 We still get a thrill from shopping.
 We still want our things.
 We still want to give things.